the-teachingRSE-project/competencies/response_to_referees.md

 We have now added these examples from the USA, which we previously missed.
 Thank you for reporting these blind spots!

+## R1: Section 3 (Values)
+- we agree with the reviewer that many RSEs are probably unaware of these code of conducts.
+However we feel that this is an important aspect for RSEs going forward.
+They will need at least some basic familiarity with it to support their future work.
+- add sentences to explain why these values are stated explicitly here even though many practioners will learn about these values by following the examples of their peers and mentors.
+- fixed in markdown version of the paper

+## R2: Section 3(Values)
+- corrupted sentence is fixed in markdown version of the paper
+- changed "RSEs also adhere to the SE Code of Ethics..." to "RSEs also need to adhere to..." to indicate that this is an aspiration
+- good point to refer back to values from the example curriculum.
+We have expanded the example curriculum accordingly.

 ## Reviewer 1 Feedback: Section 3.1
 >    I notice that "funding methods" is missing from these challenges; there has been a lot of discussion about unreliable funding methods for software and, as a result, RSEs (e.g., https://ieeexplore.ieee.org/stamp/stamp.jsp?arnumber=6886129, https://ieeexplore.ieee.org/stamp/stamp.jsp?arnumber=9470770, https://pure.manchester.ac.uk/ws/portalfiles/portal/54140648/StateOfTheNationReport2017.pdf, https://ieeexplore.ieee.org/stamp/stamp.jsp?arnumber=10071971)
 >    There is also a lack of "RSEs being integrated into existing teams and having to fight that team's culture".
 Maybe this is too niche to bring up, but it is a challenge that has been spoken about amongst RSE circles (e.g., "How can I get an existing team to change their processes when they are so stuck in their ways?")